Five African American Sports Pioneers You Probably Don’t Know

 On July 31, 1955, NASCAR indicates Bowie raced on a one-mile dirt track in San Mateo, finishing 28th out of 34 cars in front of 15,000 faces.
 It was the only appearance Bowie ever made in a NASCAR Cup event.

-We originally couldn’t even find a picture of the guy (thanks to Steve in the comments)… but NASCAR recognizes Bowie as the first African American to ever take the wheel for one of their events, and there have been so few following his lead, we cannot overlook him for our piece today.
+We originally couldn’t even find a picture of the guy (and have now added one thanks to a reader)… but NASCAR recognizes Bowie as the first African American to ever take the wheel for one of their events, and there have been so few following his lead, we cannot overlook him for our piece today.

 Ask any fan of sports to select one of the four “major” leagues most readily associated with a predominately white audience and white employee base and you’ll likely find the NHL listed as the overwhelming choice.
 According to reports from the league, the NHL witnessed only 18 black players between 1958 and 1991.
 The NHL is quick to note this fact is a likely product not of racism but of demographics, noting over 95% of the players in the league during that time came from Canada (and census numbers show only 0.02% of all Canadians during that era were black).

 The rise in American influence since has led to a rise in black players in the league (recent studies suggest the US is contributing approximately 15% of the player population while the Canadian population in the league has fallen to about 60%), and while goalie Grant Fuhr is often identified as the most successful black player in the history of the game, it was Willie O’Ree who shouldered the burden of breaking that color barrier as the first black player in NHL history.

 On January 18, 1958, O’Ree made his NHL debut with the Boston Bruins.
 He played only two games for the Bruins that season before returning to the minor leagues, earning another 43 appearances in 1961… and as you can imagine, he was subject to relentless abuse and attack in a sport that continues to fight for diversity today.